Sonny Bono: Entertainment career

-Bono began his music career as a songwriter at Specialty Records, where his song "Things You Do to Me" was recorded by Sam Cooke, and went on to work for record producer Phil Spector in the early 1960s as a promotion man, percussionist and "gofer".
+Bono began his music career as a songwriter at Specialty Records, where his song "Things You Do to Me" was recorded by Sam Cooke; he went on to work for record producer Phil Spector in the early 1960s as a promotion man, percussionist and "gofer".
 One of his earliest songwriting efforts, "Needles and Pins", was co-written with Jack Nitzsche, another member of Spector's production team.
 In 1965, he achieved commercial success with his wife Cher in the singing duo Sonny & Cher.
-Bono wrote, arranged and produced a number of hit records including the singles "I Got You Babe" and "The Beat Goes On", although Cher received more attention as a performer.
+Bono wrote, arranged and produced a number of hit records for the duo, including the singles "I Got You Babe" and "The Beat Goes On", although Cher received more attention as a performer.
 He played a major part in Cher's early solo recording career, writing and producing singles including "Bang Bang" and "You Better Sit Down Kids".

 Under a pseudonym, Bono co-wrote "She Said Yeah", covered by the Rolling Stones on their 1965 LP Out of Our Heads.
 His lone hit single as a solo artist, "Laugh at Me", was released in 1965 and peaked at No. 10 on the Billboard Hot 100.
 In live concerts, Bono introduced the song by saying "I'd like to sing a medley of my hit".
 "Laugh at Me" was also covered by Mott The Hoople on their first album, released in 1969.
 His only other single as a solo artist, "The Revolution Kind", reached No. 70 on the Billboard Hot 100 later that year.
 His solo album, Inner Views, was released in 1967.